 The human body typically needs a significant amount of energy in the form of calories to perform basic functions.
 These functions are activities such as breathing, cell production, protein synthesis, blood circulations, and others.
-Basal Metabolic Rate or the BMR is an estimate of the amount of energy (i.e., calories) that your body would burn if hypothetically, you were to rest for 24 hours.
+Basal Metabolic Rate, or your BMR, is an estimate of the amount of energy (i.e., calories) that your body would burn if it were to rest for 24 hours.
 BMR does not include the calories you burn from daily activities or exercises.

 How Basal Metabolic Rate is Measured

 You should be aware of your BMR if you’re trying to lose weight.
 There are three ways to measure it:

 - Can be tested in the lab under a restrictive setting